Minnehaha County Jail Inmate Bail & Bonds

 Option 3 - How to Post a Property Bond for a Defendant at Minnehaha County Jail

-If you are a landowner in Minnehaha County you may be able to post a property bond.
-Property within Minnehaha County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Minnehaha County, you may be able to post a property bond.
+All owners of the property must be present to sign the bond in order for it to be valid.

-To find if property located outside of Minnehaha County can be used as collateral, call a local bail or bond agent or contact a defense lawyer.
+To find out if property outside Minnehaha County can be used, contact a local bail agent or attorney.

-Click here for additional information on how to post bail at Minnehaha County Jail.
+For more information, click here for details on posting bail at Minnehaha County Jail.

 Who can post Bail or Bond for a Defendant at Minnehaha County Jail?